 Export to an Excel PivotTable

-You can export Dynamics 365 for Customer Engagement data to a Office Excel PivotTable to see patterns and trends in data.
-An Excel PivotTable is a great way to summarize, analyze, explore, and present your Customer Engagement data.
+You can export Dynamics 365 Customer Engagement (on-premises) data to a Office Excel PivotTable to see patterns and trends in data.
+An Excel PivotTable is a great way to summarize, analyze, explore, and present your Customer Engagement (on-premises) data.
 You can export up to 100,000 records at a time.

-On a default Dynamics 365 for Customer Engagement installation, before you export data to an Excel PivotTable, make sure that your SQL Server allows remote connections.
+On a default Dynamics 365 Customer Engagement (on-premises) installation, before you export data to an Excel PivotTable, make sure that your SQL Server allows remote connections.

 Allow remote connections to SQL Server

 Right-click the SQL Server instance name, select Properties, select Connections, and then select the Allow remote connections to this server check box.

 Windows Firewall allows remote SQL Server connections.
 More information: How to: Configure a Windows Firewall for Database Engine Access.